jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 - 🔭 I’m currently studying at University of Guadalajara in Mexico

-- 🌱 I’m currently learning macchine learning and deep learning
+- 🌱 I’m currently learning machine learning and deep learning

-- 👯 I’m looking to collaborate on macchine learning and deep learning projects
+- 👯 I’m looking to collaborate on machine learning and deep learning projects

 - 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores